opdavies/oliverdavies.uk/source/contact.md

 If you have a support or feature request for one of the Drupal projects that I maintain, please create an issue in the appropriate issue queue on [Drupal.org](https://www.drupal.org).

-If you want to report an issue or want to suggest any improvements to the site, you can do so on GitHub.
-If you want to suggest an improvement to a blog post, please feel free to fork the repository and submit a pull request.
+If you want to report an issue or want to suggest any improvements to the site, you can do so on [GitHub](https://github.com/opdavies/opdavies.github.io/issues/new).
+I'm happy to receive [pull requests](https://help.github.com/articles/using-pull-requests) if you want to suggest a change to piece of content.

 ## Elsewhere

 Here are the best places to contact me online:

 * IRC ({{ site.elsewhere.irc }})
-* <a href="{{ site.elsewhere.twitter }}">Twitter</a>
+* <a href="{{ site.elsewhere.twitter }}">Twitter</a> (@opdavies)
 * <a href="{{ site.elsewhere.drupalorg }}">Drupal.org</a>
 * <a href="{{ site.elsewhere.linkedin }}">LinkedIn</a>